filakhtov/gentoo-use-docs/net-libs/nodejs.md

 Build and install an `npm` tool - a package manager for Node.js modules.
 When disabled, pass the `--without-npm` option to the configure script to not build the NPM.

 It is safe to disable the flag.

+### pax_kernel
+Apply an additional PaX related patch to ensure that `node_mksnapshot` and `mkcodecache` produce PaX-marked codes, as well as set the `m` (PaX MPROTECT) flag for the `node` binary itself to allow it to run under the PaX-restricted kernel.

+This flag should only be enabled on hardened and PaX-enabled systems.

 ### snapshot
 Pass the `--with-snapshot` option to the configure script.
 Use V8's startup snapshots to speed up Node.js early boostrap process, and instead of creating V8 objects from scratch - deserialize the object graph from previously serialized state and thus significantly speed up starting (up to two orders of magnitude).